When does vapor pressure deficit drive or reduce evapotranspiration?: Discussion

-By introducing $n$ and $m$ we can free our stomatal conductance model from assumptions about VPD dependence:
+By introducing $n$, the exponent of VPD in uWUE, and $m$, the exponent of VPD in the stomatal conductance model, we can free our theory from assumptions about VPD dependence:

 where: and $g*$ is a generic slope parameter of units $VPD^m$.
-To determine how the exponent $n$ and $m$ alter the shape of the ET-VPD dependence we find the roots of the second derivative of ET, using Eq. (\ref{m_n}) for stomatal conductance ($g_s$), with respect to VPD: With this result we have defined the family of curves separating concave up from concave down ET solutions (Fig. \ref{concave}).
+To determine how the exponent $n$ and $m$ alter the shape of the ET-VPD dependence we find the roots of the second derivative of ET, using Eq. (\ref{m_n}) for stomatal conductance ($g_s$), with respect to VPD:

+With this result we have defined the family of curves separating concave up from concave down ET solutions (Fig. \ref{concave}).
 These curves are only functions of the exponent of the VPD dependence and a quantity we call non-dimensional VPD ($VPD^m/g*$).
 Several important relations reveal themselves from Eq. (\ref{curves}):